 - Brantsaeter AL1, Haugen M, Alexander J, Meltzer HM.
 Validity of a new food frequency questionnaire for pregnant women in the Norwegian Mother and Child Cohort Study (MoBa).
 Matern Child Nutr 2008;4:28-43.

 The manuscript must be accompanied by a syntax file showing how the study population was selected and how the main variables were defined.
 The syntax will only be used to reproduce the results or to comment on them in a letter to the editor of the journal in which the manuscript is published.
-The syntax must be sent to MorBarnData@fhi.no including project title, MoBa reference number as well as the manuscript title.
-Stored syntax files will be treated confidentially, and cannot be distributed to others without a written permit from the Principal investigator (PI).

-8. Confounding effects
+5. Confounding effects

-9. The final paper
+7. The final paper

-10. Media coverage
+Media coverage of MoBa publications